-Store the baked pumpkin cheesecake cookies in an airtight container in the fridge for up to 5 days.
+Store your baked pumpkin cheesecake cookies in an airtight container in the fridge for up to 5 days.
 While they will be soft straight out of the fridge, I recommend bringing them to room temperature before serving them for the best texture.

 No!
 Pumpkin pie filling has spices and other ingredients in it while pumpkin puree is just pumpkin.
 Do not use pumpkin pie filling.